-Building the tools that are reshaping legal reasoning, and writing about what that means.
+Building the tools that are making law computable, and writing about why that matters.

-Benjamin Alarie is the CEO and co-founder of Blue J, an AI-native tax research platform serving thousands of firms worldwide, including Big Four accounting firms.
+Benjamin Alarie is the CEO and co-founder of Blue J, an AI-native tax research platform serving more than 5,000 organizations worldwide, including Big Four accounting firms.
 He holds the Osler Chair in Business Law at the University of Toronto.
 He is the co-author of Superjustice (Oxford University Press, 2026) with Samuel Becher, and of The Legal Singularity (University of Toronto Press, 2023) with Abdi Aidid.

 Benjamin Alarie is the CEO and co-founder of Blue J, the AI-native tax research platform he founded in 2015 as a commercialization of his academic work on machine prediction of legal outcomes.
-Blue J is now a category-defining product in computational tax analysis, serving thousands of client organizations including Big Four accounting firms.
+Blue J is now a category-defining product in computational tax analysis, serving more than 5,000 organizations including Big Four accounting firms.

 He is a full professor at the University of Toronto Faculty of Law, where he has held the Osler Chair in Business Law since 2016.
 He holds an LLM from Yale Law School and clerked at the Supreme Court of Canada for the Honourable Madam Justice Louise Arbour.